 The most significant difference between a concussion and post-concussion syndrome is the longevity of symptoms.
 Those that have suffered a concussion usually experience temporary symptoms.
 Concussions can also affect an individual’s mental ability for a short time.

-Individuals suffering from post-concussion syndrome usually have more severe symptoms than concussions, lasting much longer.
+Individuals suffering from this injury usually have more severe symptoms than concussions, lasting much longer.
 Those with post-concussion syndrome may be unable to return to work and perform simple tasks.

 What Is a Concussion?

 A concussion is the most common traumatic brain injury.
 A concussion can occur when the brain hits the skull when an impact occurs.
 When a person suffers a concussion during a car accident, the brain injury can be caused by whiplash or the head hitting the headrest, airbag, steering wheel, or window.

 It’s essential to seek medical attention following a car accident where you’ve suffered a head injury, regardless of whether you’re experiencing pain or issues.
 Your doctor will most likely diagnose you with a mild traumatic brain injury and provide you with a treatment plan.
 It’s crucial to visit a doctor when you’ve suffered head injuries so that they can monitor your recovery.
 Without medical treatment, your symptoms could worsen and become life-threatening.